Make Your Own Sensory Play Area for Your Blind Baby

 Where can I learn more?

-Or, if you just don’t have the time to make your own play area (and there’s nothing to be ashamed of in that!), then you may want to look at some of these conventional play areas available on Amazon:
+If you just don’t have the time to make your own play area (and there’s nothing to be ashamed of in that!), then you may want to look at some of these conventional play areas available on Amazon:

 Read this article in Arabic: قراءة هذا المقال بالعربية